Jax Taylor Dropped A Whopping $70,000 On Brittany Cartwright’s Engagement Ring

 Kyle also admitted that Jax wanted to spend a higher dollar to ensure Brittany got the best diamond and ring around and wanted a good quality diamond over medium quality.
 Kyle showed Jax a variety of diamonds and settings and claimed Jax kept opting for the better versions.

-Katie Maloney-Schwartz’s engagement ring which was also designed by Kyle was rumored to cost around $25,000 according to Hollywood Life.
+Katie Maloney-Schwartz’s engagement ring, which was also designed by Chan, was rumored to cost around $25,000, according to Hollywood Life.

 Jax and Brittany’s troubled relationship played out on Season 6 of Vanderpump Rules when it was revealed at the beginning of the season that Jax had cheated on Brittany with former SUR waitress Faith Stowers.
-At the season’s end, Jax had ended things with Brittany but the two were revealed to still be together during the reunion show.
+At the season’s end, Jax had ended things with Brittany, but the two were revealed to still be together during the reunion show.

 According to posts from Jax, Brittany and other members of the Vanderpump Rules cast, the engagement was all captured on video and will kick off Season 7 of the popular reality series.
-The engagement will likely happen on the season’s first episode as filming apparently just started.
+The engagement will likely happen on the season’s first episode, as filming apparently just started.

 Jax and Brittany will be the third couple on the Bravo series to become engaged on the show, following Scheana’s engagement to Mike Shay in 2013, and Katie’s engagement to Tom Schwartz in 2015.